thatkahunaguy/Sports-catalog/README.md

 # [Catalog Project](https://www.udacity.com/course/viewer#!/c-ud197-nd/l-3521918727/m-3519689284)

 This project is a python module using SQLAlchemy as the ORM with a PostgreSQL database which creates a simple catalog app with categories and items.
 It incorporates 3rd party authentication with Google and Facebook and each category uses authorization to allow only the category creator to edit the category and add items.
 The SeaSurf extension is used for CSRF protection.
 For this project, I chose to make the catalog categories sports and the items players.
 The site uses a basic responsive grid & components from Bootstrap.
-JSON endpoint are provided for categories(sports), category items(players), and individual items(players).
+JSON & XML endpoints are provided for categories(sports), category items(players), and individual items(players).
 The 3 most recently added players and their sports are displayed on the main page.
 Graphics for each sport are from the Rio 2016 Olympics and player photos are from respective professional organizations or ESPN.
 All graphics are for demonstration purposes only and are the property of their respective owners.